islanq/pyti/README.md

 # pyti
-A python library for the TI-Nspire
+A python library for the TI-Nspire designed to show step by step math solving.